kafka-ops/julie/README.md

 One of the typical questions while building an Apache Kafka infrastructure is how to handle topics, configurations and the required permissions to use them (Access Control List).
-The Kafka Topology Builder, in close collaboration with GIT and Jenkins (CI/CD) is here to help you setup an orgnised and automated way of managing your Kafka Cluster.
+The Kafka Topology Builder, in close collaboration with GIT and Jenkins (CI/CD) is here to help you setup an organised and automated way of managing your Kafka Cluster.

+## Where's the docs?

+We recommend taking time to [read the docs](https://kafka-topology-builder.readthedocs.io/).
+There's quite a bit of detailed information about gitops, Apache Kafka and how this project can help you automate your basic operations tasks.

 ## Automating the Topic Management with CI/CD (Jenkins) and gitops